-- Pescetarian/Ovotarian Diet – watched one too many documentaries on meat production in the United States.
+- Mostly Vegetarian – watched one too many documentaries on meat production in the United States.
 Stopped eating pork/beef in 2016.
 Stopped eating chicken in 2017.
 Was initially worried about protein intake but found that I didn’t need nearly as much as I thought.
-Found I have significantly fewer stomach issues and a consistently high level of energy.
+Still eat fish (about 2X/month) and eggs but have found I have significantly fewer stomach issues and a consistently high level of energy.

 - Intermittent Fasting – more recent; have been experimenting with eating only between 12PM – 9PM (15 hour fast).
 Essentially just not eating breakfast (coffee is still allowed or else I would implode).
 Many people follow a similar eating schedule and don’t call it intermittent fasting but for someone who usually consumes a 1,400 calorie smoothie before 7AM, it’s a bit more of a challenge.
 Still getting used to it.
 The goal is to condition my body to operate better without constant fueling.

 - Food Inc. (documentary) – don’t watch this unless you never want to look at processed foods the same again.

 - Cowspiracy (documentary) – focuses on the huge environmental impact of meat production in the United States.
 The documentary is extremely biased towards plant-based diets and takes some liberties, but offers some important new perspectives.

 - What the Health? (documentary) – made by creators of Cowspiracy.
 Focuses on the impact on human health of consuming meat and animal products.
 Even more biased towards plant-based diet with lots of liberties (like saying that high sugar intake isn’t an issue in the U.S., whaaa???) but again, introduces good perspectives that I think a lot of people could benefit from.